Kurdish–Turkish conflict: Government measures after 1937

-Kurdish–Turkish conflict (1978–present)
+Kurdistan Workers' Party insurgency (1978–2025)

 Kurdish ethnic revival appeared in the 1970s when Turkey was racked with left-right clashes and the Marxist PKK was formed demanding a Kurdish state.
 PKK declared its objective as the liberation of all parts of Kurdistan from colonial oppression and establishment of an independent, united, socialist Kurdish state.
 It initially attracted the poorer segments of the Kurdish population and became the only Kurdish party not dominated by tribal links.
 PKK's chairman, Abdullah Öcalan, was proud of being from humble origins.
 It characterized its struggle mainly as an anti-colonial one, hence directing its violence against collaborators, i.e., Kurdish tribal chieftains, notables with a stake in the Turkish state, and also against rival organizations.
 The military coup in 1980 lead to a period of severe repression and elimination of almost all Kurdish and leftist organizations.
 The PKK, however, was the only Kurdish party that managed to survive and even grow in size after the coup.
 It initiated a guerrilla offensive with a series of attacks on Turkish military and police stations and due to its daring challenging of the Turkish army, gradually won over grudging admiration of parts of the Kurdish population.
 In the beginning of 1990, it had set up its own local administration in some rural areas.
 Around this time, PKK changed its goals from full Kurdish independence to a negotiated settlement with the Turkish government, specially after some promising indirect contacts with President Turgut Özal.
 After Özal's sudden death, the Turkish military intensified its operations against PKK bases.
 These measures succeeded in isolating the PKK from the civilians and reduced it to a guerrilla band operating in the mountains.
 In 1999, increased Turkish pressure on Syria led to Öcalan's expulsion and ultimate arrest by Turkish Maroon Berets in Kenya.
 A cooling down occurred, and a ceasefire was brokered in 2014 – but then due to the Siege of Kobane the conflict has restarted.

 During the 1980s Turkey began a program of forced assimilation of its Kurdish population.
 This culminated in 1984 when the PKK began a rebellion against Turkish rule attacking Turkish military.
 Since the PKK's militant operations began in 1984, 37,000 people have been killed.
 The PKK has been continuing its guerrilla warfare in the mountains.
 As a result, the fighting is limited to approximately 3000 fighters.